richard17a/richard17a.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am Richard, a PhD student at the [Institute of Astronomy](https://www.ast.cam.ac.uk) in my 1st year (at the time of writing...).
-I am interested in lots of problems in planetary dynamics and its applications in planetary habitability and post-main sequence planetary systems.
+I am Richard, a 1st year PhD student at the [Institute of Astronomy](https://www.ast.cam.ac.uk).
+I am interested in planetary dynamics and its applications in planetary habitability and post-main sequence planetary systems.
 I am also interested in Astrobiology and understanding the role of impacts in origins of life scenarios.

 Research groups
 ======